GlassNet: a multitask deep neural network for predicting many glass properties

 Knowledge of the temperature-dependence of shear viscosity is essential for glass manufacturing, because it is used to adjust process variables such as melting, working, and annealing temperatures.
 Recent publications have already reported on data-driven models for predicting this property, ViscNet \citeprocitem{19}{{[}19{]}} and i-Melt \citeprocitem{10}{{[}10{]}} being two examples of free and openly available data-driven viscosity models.

 Many of the properties investigated in this work are directly or indirectly related to shear viscosity.
-Furthermore, many of these viscosity-related properties were better predicted by the multitask NNs than by the baseline model (discussed in detail in the Results section).
-Here, we exploited this fact by using the trained models to generate (temperature, viscosity) data tuples, and then using these data points to perform a non-linear regression of the MYEGA equation (Eq. \ref{eq:myega}), which is a physical model of viscosity \citeprocitem{44}{{[}44{]}}.
+Here, we exploited this fact by using the trained models to generate (temperature, viscosity) data tuples, and then using these data points to perform a non-linear regression of the MYEGA equation (Eq. \ref{eq:myega}), which is a physical model of viscosity \citeprocitem{46}{{[}46{]}}.

-In the previous equation, $\eta$ is the equilibrium shear viscosity, $\eta_{\infty}$ is the asymptotic viscosity ($\eta_{\infty}\equiv\lim_{T\rightarrow\infty}\eta(T)$), $m$ is the liquid fragility index \citeprocitem{45}{{[}45{]}}, and $T_{12,\mathrm{M}}$ has the same definition as $T_{12}$ ($\eta(T_{12})\equiv10^{12}\,\textrm{Pa. s}$), but it is written with a different notation to indicate that it comes from a non-linear regression of the MYEGA equation.
+In the previous equation, $\eta$ is the equilibrium shear viscosity, $\eta_{\infty}$ is the asymptotic viscosity ($\eta_{\infty}\equiv\lim_{T\rightarrow\infty}\eta(T)$), $m$ is the liquid fragility index \citeprocitem{47}{{[}47{]}}, and $T_{12,\mathrm{M}}$ has the same definition as $T_{12}$ ($\eta(T_{12})\equiv10^{12}\,\textrm{Pa. s}$), but it is written with a different notation to indicate that it comes from a non-linear regression of the MYEGA equation.
 Using this approach, GlassNet can predict three additional properties.

-Knowing that the prediction of material properties by machine learning models is much more susceptible to noise (compared with prediction from experimental data), using a robust non-linear regression of Eq. (\ref{eq:myega}) is a good strategy to compensate for this disadvantage.
+Knowing that the prediction of material properties by machine learning models is much more susceptible to noise (compared to measured experimental data), using a robust non-linear regression of Eq. (\ref{eq:myega}) is a good strategy to compensate for this disadvantage.
 In this work, we used a Cauchy loss for the least squares regression.
 The mathematical equation for this loss is $\rho(z)=\ln(1+z)$, where $z$ is the standard least squares loss.